mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-and-vnc.md

 title: "Linode and VNC"
 ---

+Configuring a minimal VNC and Xorg Server on a Linode VM.

+## Background

 As part of my recent efforts to expand [xwm](http://github.com/mcpcpc/xwm) to other distribution platforms, I decided to purchase a Linode virtual machine